-Purpose - A new Metropolitan Transportation Plan (MTP) that complies with the MAP-21 planning requirements is due in March 2017.
-Therefore, the MTP update process will be fully underway in FY 2017 to complete the plan update as required.
+Purpose - A new Metropolitan Transportation Plan (MTP) that complies with the MAP-21 planning requirements was adopted in March 2018.
+Therefore, the MTP will be reviewed and updated when necessary in FY 20.
+Additionally, Staff will begin preparing for SUTA to analysis projects for the next MTP and ways to condense the plan.

-- Completion of the updated SMATS Metropolitan Transportation Plan with a horizon year of 2045.
-Continue development of the plan with increased focus on performance measure and Fast Act goal inclusion. - Update plan with current and proposed performance measures target and language.
+- Review and of the updated SMATS Metropolitan Transportation Plan with a horizon year of 2045.
+Continue development of the plan with increased focus on performance measure and Fast Act goal inclusion, and condensing the current plan and make it more user friendly. - Update plan with current and proposed performance measures target and language.

-- The MTP update will have been completed in the FY 18 UWP with an amendment to the plan to meet federal regulation - Continued staff review of local community plans (master plans, land use plans) that may impact the transportation system. - Staff will continue to work with local officials and stakeholders to identify and monitor freight related issues within the metropolitan area.

-- Continued efforts to identify freight stakeholders and obtain their input as part of the current transportation planning process. - Continued discussions to identify regional transportation issues and needs with area agencies such as EMCOG, BCATS (Bay City MPO), and MATS (Midland MPO). - Participate in regional studies, plans, and initiatives as appropriate.
-SMATS staff currently serve on the Strategic Management Team for the Regional Prosperity Initiative and the Airport Advisory Committee for the development of the MBS Airport Master Plan. - Participate in discussions of performance measures with MDOT and other MPO's as efforts to establish performance measures as required by MAP-21 continue. - Identify transportation connectivity gaps in access to essential services ("ladders of opportunity"). - Review MDOT's Climate Change Vulnerability Study and explore ways to incorporate the recommendations in the SMATS planning process. - Process amendments of the current MTP as needed.
+- The MTP update will have been completed in the FY 18 UWP with an amendment to the plan to meet federal regulation - Continued staff review of local community plans (master plans, land use plans) that may impact the transportation system. - Staff will continue to work with local officials and stakeholders to identify and monitor freight related issues within the metropolitan area. - Continued efforts to identify freight stakeholders and obtain their input as part of the current transportation planning process. - Continued discussions to identify regional transportation issues and needs with area agencies such as EMCOG, BCATS (Bay City MPO), and MATS (Midland MPO). - Participate in regional studies, plans, and initiatives as appropriate.
+SMATS staff currently serve on the Strategic Management Team for the Regional Prosperity Initiative and the Airport Advisory Committee for when development of the MBS Airport Master Plan begins again. - Participate in discussions of performance measures with MDOT and other MPO's as efforts to establish performance measures as required by MAP-21 continue. - Identify transportation connectivity gaps in access to essential services ("ladders of opportunity"). - Review MDOT's Climate Change Vulnerability Study and explore ways to incorporate the recommendations in the SMATS planning process. - Process amendments of the current MTP as needed. - Review autonomous vehicle information and start to include information on how this can affect Saginaw network and be better prepared for the future.